As we enter the second year of the COVID-19 pandemic, mental health implications of coronavirus have evolved as a significant concern.

-Mental health professionals are concerned that the incidence of anxiety, depression, and self-harming behaviors will significantly increase in the pandemic’s aftermath.
+Mental health professionals are concerned that the incidence of anxiety, depression, and self-harming behaviors will increase significantly in the pandemic’s aftermath.

 According to a recent study, the frequency of negative moods among children and their families increased significantly during the lockdown.
-Social isolation missed social development opportunities, childcare burdens, unemployment, income loss, and illnesses caused a decline in children’s and parents’ mental health.
+Social isolation, missed social development opportunities, childcare burdens, unemployment, income loss, and illnesses caused a decline in children’s and parents’ mental health.

 For many people, uncertainty is one of the biggest COVID-19 challenges.
-A combination of uncertainty and responsibility can have a profound fallout on one’s mental health, triggering or exacerbating symptoms of anxiety, depression, mood disorders, and other psychological concerns.
+A combination of uncertainty and responsibility can have a profound effect on one’s mental health, triggering or exacerbating symptoms of anxiety, depression, mood disorders, and other psychological concerns.

 Apart from health care workers, who are beyond burned out, the state of complete exhaustion affects many people these days.